 The main difference between a manmade greenhouse when compared to the Earth’s greenhouse effect is that a manmade greenhouse structures is not open to the atmosphere and therefore the covered area has to be either passively or actively regulated in order to keep temperature and humidity at an optimal level that promotes plant growth.

-A successful greenhouse should be built in a way that has greater control over the existing environment and able to meet the desired conditions for optimal growth of plants.
+A successful greenhouse should be built in a way that has greater control over the existing environment and meet the desired conditions for optimal plant growth.
 Key components normally include temperature, ventilation, heating, cooling, lighting and shade, irrigation, and atmospheric humidity.

-VULCAN offers multiple polycarbonate sheet solutions for greenhouse roofing or wall cladding applications, along with specialized fasteners and accessories for fixing.
+VULCAN offers multiple solutions of Polycarbonate sheets for greenhouse roofing or wall cladding applications, along with our specialized fasteners and accessories for fixing.

-Now that you have understood the pros and cons of different glazing materials and have chosen VULCAN Polycarbonate sheets to build your greenhouse, the next step is to choose between our Corrugated or Flat profiles.
+Now that you have understood the pros and cons of different glazing materials and have chosen VULCAN Polycarbonate sheets to build your greenhouse, the next step is to choose from the following options: Corrugated or Flat profiles.

-Customers who are looking for the best balance between light penetration, diffusion, with additional heat reduction and solar selective properties can choose the VULCAN Pearly Series Polycarbonate sheets.
+For customers who are looking for the best balance between light penetration, diffusion, with additional heat reduction and solar selective properties, can choose the VULCAN Pearly Series Polycarbonate sheets.
 With VULCAN Pearly, there is no need to add additional shade net coverings, which lowers the overall building and construction costs.

-VULCAN Valuview Series Polycarbonate Clear sheets.
+As for places that are exposed to less sunlight, with lower than average Annual Sunlight Exposure (ASE), and require as much sunlight exposure as possible, we recommend VULCAN Valuview Series as your Polycarbonate sheets for greenhouse.
 VULCAN polycarbonate clear sheet offers maximum visible light penetration while retaining the original haze of PC, a property which glass or other glazing materials require additives to achieve.

-VULCAN Valuview Series Polycarbonate Opal sheets.
-VULCAN polycarbonate Opal material is not your typical white color additive just for aesthetic purposes.
-Our Opal master-batch includes light diffusers, similar to the material used on LED panels, which disperses light evenly.
+If you are located in an climate stable area, with average Annual Sunlight Exposure (ASE), but wish for that additional indirect light penetration and diffusing properties, you should try VULCAN Valuview Opal.
+Valuview Opal Polycarbonate is not your typical white color additive just for aesthetic purposes.
+Our Opal master-batch includes light diffusers, similar to the material used on LED panels, which diffuses and disperses light evenly.